alan-turing-institute/TuringDataStories/.github/ISSUE_TEMPLATE/turing-data-story-proposal-.md

 - [ ] Any data used are [open](https://opendatahandbook.org/guide/en/what-is-open-data/) and have an explicit licence, provenance and attribution.
 - [ ] Any data used are not [personal data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) (i.e. the data is anonymous or anonymised).
 - [ ] Any linkage of datasets in your data story does not lead to an increased risk of the personal identification of individuals.
-- [ ] The Story must be truthful and clear about limitations of analysis (and potential biases in data).
+- [ ] The Story must be truthful and clear about any limitations of analysis (and potential biases in data).
-- [ ] The Story will not lead to negative social outcomes, such as increasing discrimination, injustice.
+- [ ] The Story will not lead to negative social outcomes, such as (but not limited to) increasing discrimination or injustice.